dhagmann/deliberation-assets/projects/volvovsky_reputation/did_they_understand.md

 type: multipleChoice
 ---

-## Do you think the AGENT understood the buyer's description of the Art in every round?
+## Do you think the AGENT understood the buyer's description of the Art in every round you observed?

 ---